abhinavcoder/handwriting_recognisation/README.md

+# Handwriting_recognisation

+#### Description :

+- Handwriting recognition for Cursive and Non-cursive using Tesseract-OCR .
+- Image Processing techniques(method of histograms) for cursive segmentation .
+- Spline curves for smooth data points interpolation.
-# Handwriting_recognisation using Tkinter GUI in Python
+- Simulator made from Tkinter GUI in Python .
-# Processing and OpenCV code in C++ which is executed through Python wrapper
+- Processing and OpenCV code in C++ which is executed through Python wrapper

+#### User Manual :
-1. Install tesseract , PIL and OpenCV in Ubuntu
+1. Install tesseract , PIL and OpenCV in Ubuntu (follow SETUP_LINKS.docx)
 2. To run GUI :
    > python tkinter_image.py
     i .
 Draw the image